 The subcontractors will not be calling you to ask questions; instead, everything will be funneled through your general contractor.
 This is another reason why finding a great general contractor is so important!
 Everyone who is hired and everything that gets done will depend on them, so be sure to find someone you are comfortable working with and someone you can depend on!

 Looking for a general contractor in Austin for your upcoming construction project?
 Contact T.F.
-Harper & Associates LP, an experienced Austin construction company, to learn how we can help.
+Harper & Associates LP, to learn how our experienced Austin contractors can help.